‘The Bachelor’ 2017 Spoilers: Reality Steve Reveals Final 2 And Nick Viall’s Win

 Instead, Reality Steve claims that Vanessa Grimaldi will get Viall’s final rose.
 According to Heavy, Grimaldi experienced her first one-on-one date with Viall a few episodes back.
 The pair went on a zero-gravity date on an airplane that ended with Grimaldi getting sick.

-Despite the Grimaldi’s nauseous state, inside sources claim that they date went really well.
+Despite the Grimaldi’s nauseous state, inside sources claim that the date went really well.
 “They looked totally in love.
 They were acting like a couple on their honeymoon … They were kissing passionately on the plane … They were so affectionate.
 I’d be surprised if she isn’t the front-runner,” the source explained.

 Vanessa and Nick look a little deeper. ????#thebachelor